noise-course/copyright-PBortis/submission.md

 - Presents choice as rights holder preference rather than legal determination

 **Actual Enforcement:**
-- Same 8-second clip was monetized while 45-second clip was blocked
+- The unmodified 12-second Mitski clip was claimed and monetized by Dead Oceans
+- The cat-modified 12-second clip was not detected at all
-- Identical legal status (both infringements) but different outcomes based on rights holder settings
+- Both pieces likely have similar legal status (potential infringement), but vastly different platform outcomes
-- No consistency across rights holders or even within same holder's content
+- Outcome depends on whether Content ID's fingerprinting detects the content, not on legal merit

 **Gap Explanation:**
-Platform architecture treats copyright enforcement as rights holder preference rather than legal determination.
-This creates inconsistent user experience and masks legal realities - users may think short clips "passed" copyright review when they were simply monetized rather than blocked.
+Platform architecture creates a binary outcome based on technical detection: content is either automatically claimed (if detected) or completely ignored (if not detected).
+This has no correlation with legal fair use analysis.
+Users may incorrectly believe that content which evades detection is legally permissible, when in reality it simply bypassed the automated system.
+The platform treats copyright enforcement as a technical matching problem rather than a legal determination.

 ### Conclusions